naomis-archive/esportsAgentDocs/docs/esports-queue-bot/get-started.md

 The bot will generate your team's initial rank.

+### Updating Players

+On rare occasions, your team roster may change.
+You are able to add and remove players as needed to update your roster.
+Note that doing so will require you to recalculate your rank, which will impact your standings.

+If your rank has not been calculated/recalculated, you will be unable to join the queue.

 ### Join the Queue

 Congratulations!
 You are now ready to join the queue.
 To add your team to the queue for a given game: